hdpr-rover/hdpr-orogen-simulation_vrep/README.md

 A deployment launching all the required components for a simulation.

 Note the the simulation in V-REP must be running before this deployment can be run.
-The scene can be found in the `vrep` folder and the launch file under `test`.
+The scene can be found in the `vrep` folder and the launch file under `scripts`.
 Call the deployment with

-    ruby deployment.rb
+    ruby test.rb